Merkel faces conservative rebellion over German migration policy

 Saxony’s state premier, Michael Kretschmer, told Die Welt daily: “Of course, people who have no chance of getting asylum in Germany must be rejected at the border,” adding that this includes people who had applied for asylum in other countries.

-The anti-immigration AfD said Seehofer must prevail.
-“Slowly but surely, the realization is dawning on Europe that a European solution for the asylum crisis doesn’t work,” said one of the party’s leaders, Alexander Gauland.
+However, the anti-immigration AfD said Seehofer must prevail.
+“Slowly but surely, the realisation is dawning on Europe that a European solution for the asylum crisis doesn’t work,” said one of the party’s leaders, Alexander Gauland.

 “Italy is going further than other states: migrants will not be accepted in the ports any more.
 Other states will surely follow,” he said in a statement.

-Additional reporting by Andreas Rinke and Thomas Escritt; Reporting by Madeline Chambers; editing by David Stamp, Larry King
+Additional reporting by Andreas Rinke Reporting by Madeline Chambers; editing by David Stamp